THE NIGHT SKATE

 “Captain Valyncort.
 This is most unexpected.”

 “Warden Lesing.
-I trust you and the wife are doing well.”
+I trust the wife is doing well.”

 “Yes.
 Yes.
 She’s a darling.
 Until she isn’t.
+Always something to do with the laundry.
+Its either I haven’t folded it, or I haven’t folded it correctly.
 So.
-What brings you and,” the warden looked to the two women inquisitively, “These lovely creatures to my humble domain?”
+What brings you and,” the warden looked to the two women inquisitively.
+“These lovely creatures to my humble domain?”

 “I wanted an audience with the Night Skate, if it were possible.”